 Eligible programs include (not an exhaustive list) medicine, nursing, physician assistant, public health, social work, physical therapy, occupational therapy, dental, dental hygiene and other allied health programs.

-- Provides 40 hours of community-based, experiential learning with team members
+Experiential Learning: 40 hours of community-based experiences with team members